Pallav Purohit profile picture

 Biography

-In addition to the above, Purohit is an Associate Editor of the International Journal of Global Energy Issues (IJGEI) and a member of the editorial advisory boards of, among others, Communications, Earth, and Environment (Nature), Environmental Challenges (Elsevier), Discover Sustainability (Springer Nature), and Sustainability (MDPI).
-He has contributed to several policy reports of the European Commission, the United Nations Environment Programme (UNEP), the World Bank, the Intergovernmental Panel on Climate Change (IPCC) Special Report on Global Warming of 1.5°C (SR1.5), and the Working Group I contribution to the IPCC Sixth Assessment Report (AR6).
+Purohit is also a member of the UNEP Technology and Economic Assessment Panel (TEAP/RTOC).
+He is actively involved in the panel's task force on Decision XXXV/11 (Life-cycle refrigerant management).
+He is an Associate Editor of the International Journal of Global Energy Issues and a member of the editorial advisory boards of, among others, Communications, Earth, and Environment, Environmental Challenges, Discover Sustainability, and Sustainability.
+He has contributed to several policy reports of the European Commission, the REN21 Global Status Reports, UNEP, the World Bank, the Intergovernmental Panel on Climate Change (IPCC) Special Report on Global Warming of 1.5?C (SR1.5), and the Working Group I contribution to the IPCC Sixth Assessment Report (AR6).

 Purohit received his MSc in Physics from the H.N.B.
 Garhwal University, India, in 1998 and his PhD in Energy Policy and Planning from the Indian Institute of Technology (IIT), Delhi, in 2005.
 Between 1999 and 2005, he worked at several institutions in India with a particular focus on energy, economic, and environmental interactions.
 In 2005, he received a two-year e8 Postdoctoral Research Fellowship on Sustainable Energy Development from the Global Sustainable Electricity Partnership (formerly known as the e7 network).